 Watch My Video!

-Make sure to watch my video recipe for step-by-step instructions!
+Make sure to watch my YouTube video recipe for step-by-step instructions and see how it make this elegant dessert!!
 Want to receive new recipe notifications?
-Make sure you’re subscribed to my YouTube channel!
+Make sure to subscribe to my website and YouTube channel and turn on notifications!

 How To Make Pate a Choux